qcri/multilingual-latent-concepts/README.md

 To extract the activations, we are going to rely on a modified version of the [NeuroX library](https://github.com/fdalvi/NeuroX).
 The modified version is included in this repository.

-# Running Activation Extraction For Cluster Alignment Experiment
+# Running Activation Extraction For Concept Alignment Experiment

-To extract the activations for the cluster alignment experiment, run the activation_extraction_with_filtering.sh script.
+To extract the activations for the concept alignment experiment, run the activation_extraction_with_filtering.sh script.
 From within the script you need to specify some variables.
 Here's a summary of what needs to be modified

 ```
 scriptDir: Path to the cloned ConceptX repository